maurolepore/meetups/code/text-processing/README.md

-Discussed here:
 * Dates and times
 * Reading/writing text
 * Cleaning and parsing
 * Regular expressions (aka regex or regexp)
 * Parsing common file formats
+* Final thoughts
+* Regex resources and practice

-## Dates and times
+# Dates and times

 Base R recognizes several classes of objects for dates and times:
 * Date - stores date, no time